All Episodes

 Speaker 1 (43:07):

-I mean I like Shell, don't get me wrong, And
+I mean I like Shell, don't get me wrong, and

-That is there.
+it that is there.
 That's the biggest key.
+I'll be

-because you put the you put Rotel oil in it
+the you put Rotel oil in it and not Mobile one.

 You know, the cab.